-LOCATION: Guillot University Center, Room 111

-PHONE: 256.765.4214 FAX: 256.765.6016

-EMAIL: dss@una.edu WEBSITE: una.edu/disability-support
+LOCATION: Guillot University Center, Room 111 • PHONE: 256.765.4214 • FAX: 256.765.6016 EMAIL: dss@una.edu • WEBSITE: una.edu/disability-support

 Aubrey and Annie Looney Disability Support Services (DSS) provides academic support and appropriate reasonable academic accommodations to university students with qualifying, documented disabilities.
-Facilitating equal opportunities for success while maintaining the integrity of academic program requirements, DSS is committed to providing services consistent with the Americans with

-Disabilities Act (ADA), ADA Amendments Act (ADAA), and Section 504 of the Rehabilitation Act of 1973.
-The staff of DSS focuses on individual abilities and needs of each student served and works to ensure that reasonable accommodations are provided in the most effective manner so that the student's overall college experience is enhanced.
+Facilitating equal opportunities for success while maintaining the integrity of academic program requirements, DSS is committed to providing services consistent with ADA, ADAA (Amendments Act), and Section 504 of the Rehabilitation Act of 1973.
+The staff of Disability Support Services focuses on individual abilities and needs of each student served and works to ensure that reasonable accommodations are provided in the most effective manner so that the student's overall college experience is enhanced.